hardmoneyp2p/hardmoneyp2p/README.md

-**Hi, this @hardmoney.
+**Hi, this is @hardmoney.
 We believe Bitcoin is the hardest money on Earth.
 Our goal is to provide access to it at a competitive price.**

 ## Conditions
 There are some terms and conditions you may be interested in: